Third Trimester Nausea: Causes And Ways To Prevent It

 4. Does nausea while pregnant affect the baby in the third trimester?

 Nausea or vomiting do not directly affect the baby but can cause discomfort for the expectant mother.
-Mild vomiting may not cause any impacts on the mother and the baby.
-However, excessive vomiting can lead to dehydration, and dehydration can affect the baby.
+Mild vomiting may not have any impact on the mother and the baby.
+However, excessive vomiting can lead to dehydration and appetite loss.
+Both dehydration and appetite loss during pregnancy can affect maternal and fetal health.

 5. How long can I go without eating while pregnant to avoid nausea?